havardh/workflow/packages/workflow-resolver-absolute/Readme.md

 # Workflow resolver for Absolute paths

-Workflow resolver for resolving flows at a absolute path.
+Workflow resolver for resolving flows at an absolute path.

-Installation
+## Installation

 ```
 npm install --save workflow-resolver-absolute
 ```

-Usage in Workflow `config.js`.
+## Usage in Workflow `config.js`.

 ```
 import WorkflowResolverAbsolute from "workflow-resolver-absolute";